Resonant Parametric Photon Generation in Waveguide-coupled Quantum Emitter Arrays

 \section{Abstract}

-We have developed a theory of parametric photon generation in the waveguides coupled to arrays of qubits with temporally modulated resonance frequencies.
+We have developed a theory of parametric photon generation in the waveguides coupled to arrays of quantum emitters with temporally modulated resonance frequencies.
 Such generation can be interpreted as a dynamical Casimir effect.
 We demonstrate numerically and analytically how the emission directionality and photon-photon correlations can be controlled by the phases of the modulation.
-The emission spectrum is shown to be strongly dependent on the qubit anharmonicity parameter.
+The emission spectrum is shown to be strongly dependent on the anharmonicity of the emitter potential.
 Single- and double-excited state resonances have been identified in the emission spectrum.